trggr/botsad/README.md

 The file contains a list of pairs - ID and the Name of every garden in the database.
 There are total of 3693 pairs in the file.

-You are request a full information about a garden by providing its ID via a request:
+You can request a full information about a garden by providing its ID via a request:

         https://tools.bgci.org/garden.php?id=1024

-I made a simple crawler, which runs in a background, loops through a list of IDs that I obtained earlier, obtains an original page, and stores it in a file
+I have made a simple crawler, which runs in a background, loops through a list of IDs, fetches an original page, and stores it in a file

     site/1024.html

-The crawler then sleeps 2 seconds, and repeats a process for the next ID.
+The crawler sleeps 2 seconds, and repeats a process for the next ID.

 The crawlers's source code is below: